-So you want to create a website about weed, huh?
+So you want to create a cannabis niche website, huh?
 Well, first of all, I commend your desire to espouse the benefits of cannabis–more folks need to be doing that.

-You see this is not 1996 so your competition is a bit stiffer than High Times magazine.
-You’ve got sites such as The Cannabist, The Kind, Weedhorn and Leafly to compete with–and those are just the ones that popped in my head.
+However, this is not 1996 so your competition is a bit stiffer than High Times magazine.
+You’ve got sites such as The Cannabist, The Kind and Leafly to compete with–and those are just the ones that popped in my head.
 I mean hell, even Snoop Dogg has his own site called Merry Jane.
 There ain’t no way you’re competing with that.

 But here’s the good news.
 You don’t have to compete with these sites to create your own dope weed site and make money from your efforts–if you’re smart about it.
-Read on for some tips on how to create your first weedsite, get your site noticed as well as the best cannabis affiliates to help your site stand out.
+Read on for some tips on how to create your first weed site, get your site noticed as well as the best cannabis affiliates to help your site stand out.

 No, you’ve got to be a little more clever than that.

 For example, when I first started my site KushCA a little over five years ago I knew I wanted to write about weed but that was as far as my train of thought would chug along.
 It was only after a friend vocally doubted my ability to create the site did I have a moment of clarity, as she had a relevant point with her critique.
 According to my friend, there was no way I would ever compete with sites that spoke to marijuana in general.
 And you know something?
 She was right.
 There was no way I would ever compete with weed sites who had dedicated staff writers, editors, A BUDGET.